achung89/react-futures/README.md

 ###### RETURNS
 future instance with deferred callback (instanceof FutureObjectCache): returns the futureObj that was passed in with the deferred callback stored

-## Definitions
-Operation: a function that processes input and returns a new object/array or the input object/array immutable operation: a function that does not mutate the input object/array and returns a new object/array mutable operation: a function that mutates the input object/array